Corbett · North-West Highlands

 - Can I bring my dog up Sgurr a' Mhuilinn?

-- Is there mobile signal on Sgurr a' Mhuilinn?
+- What's mobile reception like on Sgurr a' Mhuilinn?

 - No signal in the Strathconon/Scardroy area